astannnn/R2D2-FL-new/technical_report.md

 CIFAR-10 is used as the main controlled benchmark.

+The final results show that R2D2-FL achieves the strongest overall performance on CIFAR-10 across all evaluated noise regimes.

 Observed behavior:

-- FedAvg performs well in clean settings.
-- Under strong symmetric noise, robustness becomes more challenging.
+- R2D2-FL achieves the best average global accuracy, Macro-F1, and worst-client accuracy across all CIFAR-10 noise settings.
+- The advantage is especially clear under 40% symmetric noise and 40% heterogeneous client-level noise.
+- The heterogeneous client-level noise setting aligns well with the design of R2D2-FL because only a subset of clients is corrupted.
-- R2D2-FL is designed to improve stability by reducing the influence of unreliable clients.
+- Reliability-aware distillation reduces the influence of unreliable clients and improves global robustness.
-- Worst-client accuracy is important because global accuracy alone may hide poor client-level performance.

 ---

 ### 10.2 EMNIST

-EMNIST provides a lighter benchmark for testing the pipeline across multiple seeds and configurations.
+EMNIST provides a lighter grayscale benchmark for testing the pipeline across multiple seeds and configurations.

 Observed behavior:

-- Training is faster than APTOS.
-- It is useful for validating method switches and ablation settings.
-- Performance can still be sensitive under strong label noise.
+- R2D2-FL achieves the best global accuracy and Macro-F1 in most EMNIST settings.
+- R2D2-FL performs best under clean, symmetric, and heterogeneous noise settings.
+- Under 40% asymmetric noise, FedNoRo achieves the best global accuracy and Macro-F1.
+- R2D2-FL remains competitive under asymmetric noise and achieves strong worst-client performance.
+- EMNIST is easier than CIFAR-10 and APTOS, so performance differences between methods are generally smaller.

 ---

 ### 10.3 APTOS 2019

-APTOS is the most computationally expensive dataset in the project.
+APTOS is the most computationally expensive and unstable dataset in the project.

 Observed behavior:

 - Training is significantly slower than CIFAR-10 and EMNIST.
 - The dataset is highly imbalanced.
 - Macro-F1 is necessary for fair evaluation.
-- Results can fluctuate more strongly due to medical image complexity and class imbalance.
+- Results fluctuate more strongly due to medical image complexity and class imbalance.
-- Running many APTOS experiments is computationally expensive, but the required three-seed experiments were still performed.
+- No single method dominates across all APTOS settings.
+- R2D2-FL achieves the best global accuracy under 40% heterogeneous client-level noise.
+- FedProx, FedDF, and Selective-FD perform better in some APTOS settings, especially for Macro-F1 and worst-client accuracy.

+APTOS therefore acts as a realistic stress test for noisy and heterogeneous federated learning.

 ---